RoboJackets/robocup-firmware/README.md

 If you are a new member of RoboCup Electrical or Software and are interested in getting involved with firmware it is highly recommend you start with the [getting started](doc/GettingStarted.md) pages.

 ## Project Layout
-For a high level overview of architecture of robocup-firmware see [here](doc/Firmware.md)
+For a high level overview of architecture of robocup-firmware see [here](doc/Firmware.md).

 ### /
 The top level folder contains the firmware code for the different targets that are compiled for the control board, FPGA, IMU, and radio.

 ### control/
 Contains the firmware code for the main program run on the mtrain.
-This controls the overall function of the robot and the interface with various peripheral devices, such as IMU, FPGA, and the radio
+This controls the overall function of the robot and the interface with various peripheral devices, such as IMU, FPGA, and the radio.

 Modules are fully independent sections of code that take a well defined input (if applicable), do some action, then produce a well defined output (if applicable).
 For example, the kicker module takes kicker commands (input), directly interfaces with the kicker and does the communication and unit translation (action), and produces breakbeam and voltage to the rest of the firmware (output).